Substance Use Risk Reduction

 The McDonald Center for Student Well-Being provides a variety of opportunities to students to guide them as they make choices around alcohol use.
 We utilize a non-judgmental, harm reduction approach to allow students to evaluate their current drinking behaviors and identify strategies to decrease any potential risks.
 Students have the opportunity to visit McWell for a one-on-one customized Alcohol Screenings session, or are invited to take advantage of an online web survey for personalized feedback regarding drinking behaviors.

 One-on-one alcohol screenings include a brief interview with students to discuss risk reduction and subsequent alcohol education.
-Based on the results of the alcohol screening conducted by a McWell staff member students may participate in BASICS (Brief Alcohol Screening and Intervention for College Students).
+Based on the results of the alcohol screening conducted by a McWell staff member students may participate in BASICS (Brief Alcohol Screening and Intervention for College Students), group education or other personalized program.

 BASICS, Brief Alcohol Screening and Intervention for College Students, is a nationally recognized best practice tool for alcohol interventions with multiple research studies supporting its effectiveness.
 BASICS is delivered in a 1:1 educational intervention model rooted in harm reduction that emphasizes personal responsibility and self-efficacy.